 The mock Devonshire cream recipe below is full of probiotics and extremely delicious, but you may also use unsweetened whipped cream for a quick and easy option.

 Our recipe below embraces the essence of a traditional English scone but makes some adjustments to make it more nourishing and nutrient-dense.

 Passed down from my British great-grandmother, this authentic English scones recipe is easy and delicious... plus traditionally prepared with sprouted flour so it's extra healthy!
 Serve with fruit jam and butter for a classic afternoon tea in England, or probiotic Devonshire cream if you want a flavorful twist.

 Preheat oven to 425 degrees Fahrenheit.

-Serve with probiotic Devonshire cream (see recipe below) and homemade jam!
+Serve with probiotic Devonshire cream (see recipe notes, below) and homemade jam!

 Probiotic Devonshire Cream